caiannello/PugVDP/README.md

 ### Planned Features

-Been having too much fun with semigraphics, but intend to add some proper bitmapped graphics modes with various color depths and commands to draw lines and shapes.
-I also want to add a tilemap mode to support game dev.
-(Multiple independently scrollable tile and sprite layers.)
+I've been having too much fun with semigraphics, but I intend to add some proper bitmapped graphics modes with commands to draw lines and shapes at various color depths.
+I also want to add a tiles & sprites mode to support game development. ( Hoping to have SNES-level graphics, with independently scrollable tile layers and multiple sprites.)

 ### Building PugVDP and Luke Wren's LibDVI: